-Once you have your Amiibo Powersaves, you can download the instruction manual here.
-All of the device’s basic functions are detailed in the manual, but we’re going to explain them as well!
-For now, let’s continue with setup.
-You’re going to need to download the Powersaves software, which you can find right here.
-Extract the .zip file, install the program, and open up the application.
-Connect the rectangular tile-looking thing, and you should be good to go!
-If you have any further questions, or if something isn’t working, you can check the instruction manual listed above.
+Once you’ve obtained your amiibo Powersaves device, you can download its instruction manual right here.
+All of its basic functions are detailed in the manual, but we’ll explain them here as well!
+For now, let’s continue with the setup.
+You’ll also need to download the Powersaves software, and you can find the link for that here.
+Extract the .zip file, install the program, and then open up the application.
+Connect the base to the PC, and you should be good to go!
+If you have any further questions (or if something isn’t working as expected), you can check the instruction manual listed above.

 Backup and Restore

-The key function of Amiibo Powersaves is to create file backups of your amiibo.
-Within each amiibo’s base is a chip that stores a file containing all of its training data.
-Using Amiibo Powersaves, you can save this training data as a .bin file which you can then submit to tournament hosts!
+The key function of amiibo Powersaves is to create backup files of your fully-trained amiibo figures.
+Within each figurine’s base is an NFC chip that contains all of its training data.
+Using Powersaves, you can save this training data as a .bin file, which you can then direct message or email to a tournament host.

-Let’s assume your Amiibo Powersaves is all plugged in and ready to go.
+Let’s assume your Powersaves is all plugged in and ready to go.
 Place your amiibo on the tile, and the software screen should change.
-If you placed a Smash 4 amiibo on the tile, the software should pop up with “SSB – (Character Name)”.
-If you placed a Smash Ultimate amiibo on the tile, it’ll just say “AMIIBO”.
-This is because – at the time of writing – the software hasn’t been updated to recognize amiibo characters introduced in Ultimate.
-You can still use them with Powersaves, though — the software just won’t display the character’s name.
+If you placed a Smash 4 amiibo figure on the base, the software should pop up with “SSB – (Character Name)”.
+If you placed a Smash Ultimate amiibo on the base, it’ll just say “AMIIBO”, and this is because the software was never updated to recognize characters introduced in this game.
+Don’t worry, though — you can still use Powersaves to back up its file anyway.
+The software just won’t display the character’s name, is all.

-As you probably expected, the blue “Backup” button lets you create a backup of your amiibo.
-It’ll prompt you to type in a file name, so type whatever you want and it’ll save the .bin file.
+As you might imagine, the blue Backup button lets you create a backup of your amiibo figure.
+It’ll prompt you to type in a name for the new file, so type whatever you want and it’ll save the .bin file under that name.
 By default, these files are saved in C://Users/(Your Username)/Powersaves for AMIIBO.
-If you want to enter a tournament on our Discord server, all you have to do is take that file and send it to the tournament host via email or Discord direct message.
-Be sure to read each tournament’s rules so you know where to submit your file!
+If you want to enter a tournament on our Discord server, all you have to do is take that .bin file and send it to the tournament host via an email or direct message.
+Be sure to read each tournament’s rules so you know exactly where to submit your entry!

 Cheats and Power Tag

-Most Amiibo Powersaves come with a small disc known as a Power Tag.
-Think of it as a blank amiibo!
-You can load any character’s backup onto the Power Tag, scan that onto your Wii U or Nintendo Switch, and the console will think it’s a real amiibo.
-There’s no way for it to tell if an amiibo is actually a Power Tag or not, so no worries there.
-You can use Power Tags to host your own tournaments, too!
-You can accept submissions on our Discord server, load those files to the Power Tag one at a time, and run matches on your Wii U or Switch as if you had the trainers’ actual amiibo.
+Most amiibo Powersaves come with a tiny disc called a Power Tag, which you can think of as a blank amiibo figure.
+You can load any .bin file to this Power Tag and then scan it onto your Wii U or Nintendo Switch as if it were a genuine figurine.
+There’s no way for the console to tell if the amiibo you’re using is from a Power Tag or not, so no worries!
+You can also use Power Tags to host your own tournaments, and you can accept submissions on our Discord server.
+Then load the files to the Power Tag one at a time, and have them fight each other as if you actually had the trainers’ amiibo figures!
 How cool is that?!

-And with that, that’s about all you need to know about Amiibo Powersaves.
-To recap: for Super Smash Bros.
-Ultimate, you can only use Powersaves to backup or restore files.
-For Smash 4, you can backup, restore, and choose stats and bonuses to give to your amiibo.
-Once you have your amiibo’s .bin file, though, you can use external programs to edit training data or Spirits, but these are completely separate from Powersaves.
-Again, if you have any questions, feel free to join our Discord server and ask them!
-Amiibo Powersaves have been a real help to our scene, as they’ve allowed us to host online tournaments for over five years.
-I should also mention here that Exion isn’t sponsored by Datel, although I wish it was.
-My inbox is waiting!
-Thanks to Abbie for helping with the setup section!
+And with that, that’s just about everything you need to know about amiibo Powersaves and how to use them.
+Here’s a quick recap: for Super Smash Bros.
+4, you can backup, restore, and choose stats and bonuses to give to your FP.
+For Super Smash Bros.
+Ultimate, you can only backup or restore its file, though you can also use external editors to change its Spirits or training data.
+As you can see, amiibo Powersaves have been a real help to our little scene, as they’ve allowed us to host online tournaments for over five years.
+Exion isn’t sponsored by Datel, although we wish it was.
+Call us.

 If you would like to read more amiibo training guides, please follow this link.